 Oxalidaceae R. Br.

-The family Oxalidaceae was named and described by Robert Brown and James Hingston Tuckey (listed as an “In Author”) in Narrative of an Expedition to Explore the River Zaire in 1818.
+The plant family Oxalidaceae was named and described as such by Robert Brown in Narrative of an Expedition to Explore the River Zaire in 1818.
+James Hingston Tuckey is listed as an “In Author”.

-Plants of the World Online lists 5 accented genera in this family commonly known as the wood sorrel family.
-There are a total of 648 accepted species listed between them with genus Oxalis being the largest with 551 species.
-Genera include Averrhoa, Biophytum, Dapania, Oxalis, and Sarcotheca.
-The Wikipedia article says there are 570 species so one or the other is not current… It is difficult keeping up to date with all the changes taking place.
+As of 1-4-23 when this page was last updated, Plants of the World Online still lists 5 accepted genera in this family commonly known as the wood sorrel family.
+There are a total of 661 accepted species listed between them with the genus Oxalis being the largest with 560 species.
+Genera include Averrhoa (5 species), Biophytum (81 species), Dapania (3 species), Oxalis (560 species), and Sarcotheca (12 species).
+Those numbers could change as updates are made on POWO.
+The only genus I am familiar with is Oxalis.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.
 You can click on the names of the plants under the photos to go to the pages of the Oxalis I have experience with.

 I found a few Oxalis articulata (syn. subsp. rubra) (Pink Wood Sorrel) growing in the yard at the mansion when I lived in Mississippi.
 I put a clump in one of the planters…